+Study space, lounge areas and personal storage facilities are adequate.
 Students have 24-7 access to small group study space in the medical education building.
 Lockers are available in the college suites and in the anatomy lab.
 There are two campus libraries that can be used for study.
-Students also have access to a fitness center that is exclusively for their use.
+The students also have access to a fitness center that is exclusively for their use.
 However, the student self-study indicated that about a third of the class is dissatisfied with the amount of available study space and the student committee noted that dissatisfaction is likely to increase as the class size expands.
 This issue has been discussed with the director of the library and plans are in progress to add an additional 30 study carrels to the MEB library by the first of the year.
 Plans are also underway to expand study space at the Academic and Education Center located on the west-side of campus.
 Roughly a quarter of the student respondents evidenced some dissatisfaction with the availability of relaxation space.
 This issue will be referred to the Student Affairs Committee for further investigation.